Support for carers

 Age UK Camden have launched a Building Resilience Programme to support people age 50+ who are experiencing, or are about to have, a 'life changing event'.
 A life changing event is wide ranging, and it could be retirement, bereavement, health problems, relationship breakdown, changes in financial circumstances, and many other situations where a person could benefit from in-depth support.
 If you or the person you care would like to receive in-depth support from the programme, or would like to find out more, please contact Jean Luc Dieudonne, Building Resilience Advisor at email@example.com

-Mobilise is a group of carers coming together for an online cuppa.
+Mobilise is an online community of carers providing support to other carers.
+Mobilise provide information and resources, share personal experiences and stories of their caring roles, and opportunities to meet other carers through online cuppas.
 Cuppas provide a chance to share concerns, practical tips and community support.
 Joining is completely free, and easily accessible with basic technology.
 You can sign up at https://www.mobiliseonline.co.uk/cuppa.

 Recommendme has a list of voluntary organisations and groups that are providing social activities to support carers in Camden.
 Visit their website at https://www.recommendme.london.